Hillelmed/jenkins-client-java/README.md

 ## Components

+- Http Interface \- used as the backend for communicating with Jenkins REST API
+- WebClient \- used as the backend for communicating with Jenkins REST API
-- jclouds \- used as the backend for communicating with Jenkins REST API
+- Spring \- used as the backend for communicating with Jenkins REST API
-- AutoValue \- used to create immutable value types both to and from the jenkins program
+- Lombok \- used to create immutable value types both to and from the jenkins program

 ## Testing